Avalhea/Avalhea/README.md

 # Hi there, I'm Emma/Ava :)

-I'm a passionate web developer with experience in both front-end and back-end technologies.
+I'm a passionate fullstack developper.

 I specialize in Java, PHP(Symfony) & Javascript (thought I still have much to learn in this area !) <br>